Lawrence S. Bloomberg Faculty of Nursing

 Nurses with an interest in nursing education in the practice setting.
 This course will be of importance to those who have current responsibilities for nursing education and/or professional practice as a component of their roles who wish to enhance their knowledge, as well as, for those considering a role in nursing education as a career opportunity.

-This is a 10-week on-line course accessed through the University of Toronto’s Learning Portal (Quercus).
-It is primarily self-paced; however, there are two LIVE Learning activities and participants are required to engage in discussions and submit activities/assignments within identified timelines (weekly).
+This is a 10-week online course accessed through the University of Toronto’s Learning Portal – Quercus.
+It is primarily self-paced; however, there are two LIVE learning activities and participants are required to engage in discussions and submit activities/assignments within identified timelines (weekly).
 It is estimated that up to 8 hours of study per week is required for successful completion.

 In each of the 10 weeks, participants are expected to: